 Bio

-The culmination of Jeff’s initial creative efforts came in the early 1990’s, following winning a “Best Singer” contest sponsored by the former WNIC radio in Detroit, with his original song, “Show A Little Faith” in heavy rotation.
-After touching the edge of success with The Big Picture (national winners of the Marlboro Music Talent Roundup) and a CD produced by Andre Fisher–Chaka Khan and Natalie Cole–along with festival appearances and opening act duties at major stages for Hall & Oates, Richard Marks, Eddie Money and Smokey Robinson), Jeff walked away.
+The culmination of Jeff’s initial creative efforts came in the early 1990’s, following winning a “Best Singer” contest sponsored by former WNIC-FM radio in Detroit, with his original song, “Show A Little Faith” in heavy rotation.
+He subsequently formed the group, The Big Picture, with guitarist/vocalist/songwriter Duane Allen Harlick.
+After touching the edge of success with The Big Picture (national winners of the Marlboro Music Talent Roundup) and a CD produced by Andre Fisher(Rufus, Chaka Khan and Natalie Cole, among others) along with festival appearances and opening act duties at major stages for Hall & Oates, Richard Marks, Eddie Money and Smokey Robinson), Jeff walked away.
 For 17 years.
-Worn down by the juggling act of creating music and the business of music, Jeff chose to devote himself to an existing corporate career, albeit on the creative “side” of business.
+Worn down by the juggling act of creating music and the business of music, Jeff chose to devote himself to an existing business career, albeit on the creative “side.”
 Ultimately he was disillusioned, and totally refocused on what was important in his life.
 Music.

 Jeff has been a sell-out draw in listening clubs in metropolitan Detroit.
-He has performed at the area’s largest music festival–Ford Arts, Beats and Eats–multiple times, The Fillmore, The Magic Bag, The Ark, Cliff Bell’s, Dylan’s, Black Crystal Cafe, Boo’s, The Bluebird Cafe in Nashville and more, and has been featured in HOUR Detroit magazine, and on most metro Detroit television and radio programs.
+He has performed at the area’s largest music festival–Soaring Eagle Arts, Beats and Eats–multiple times, The Fillmore, The Magic Bag, The Ark, Cliff Bell’s, Dylan’s, The Bluebird Cafe in Nashville and more, and has been featured in HOUR Detroit magazine, and on most metro Detroit television and radio programs.
+He is widely respected as one of the area’s most accomplished songwriters, and one of its most influential male singers.

 At current, Jeff continues to write songs for himself and others, across a wide range of genres, and to record and perform live, summing up his motivation simply: “I write to help myself and others understand their lives, and I perform to help myself and others transcend those lives for a brief moment in time.”